 In order to facilitate this offering of the common shares, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the common shares.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the over-allotment option.
 The underwriters can close out a covered short sale by exercising the over-allotment option or purchasing shares in the open market.
-In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the over-allotment option.
-The underwriters may also sell shares in excess of the over-allotment option, creating a naked short position.
+In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market position.
 The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common shares in the open market after pricing that could adversely affect investors who purchase in this offering.
-In addition, to stabilize the price of the common shares, the underwriters may bid for, and purchase, common shares in this offering, if the syndicate repurchases previously distributed common shares to cover syndicate short positions or to stabilize the price of the common shares are not required to engage in these activities may end any of these activities at any time.
+In addition, to stabilize the price of the common shares, the underwriters may bid for, and purchase, common shares in the open market.
+Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing the common shares in this offering, if the syndicate repurchases previously distributed common shares to cover syndicate short positions or to stabilize the price of the common shares.
+Any of these activities may stabilize or maintain the market price of the common shares above independent market levels.
+The underwriters are not required to engage in these activities, and may end any of these activities at any time.

-We have applied to have our common shares approved for quotation on the New York Stock Exchange under the trading symbol "HLF."
+The shares have been approved for quotation on the New York Stock Exchange, subject to notice of issuance, under the trading symbol "HLF."

-The underwriters, on the one hand, and we, on the other hand, have agreed to indemnify each other against certain liabilities, including liabilities under the Securities Act.
+The underwriters, on the one hand, and we and the selling shareholders, on the other hand, have agreed to indemnify each other against certain liabilities, including liabilities under the Securities Act.